justintadlock/restaurant/readme.md

 * When creating custom post types or taxonomies related to the restaurant menu, make sure to build with the `rp_restaurant_menu_base()` function, which defines the URL base for anything related to the menu.
 So, a `course` taxonomy's rewrite slug should be `rp_restaurant_menu_base() . '/course'`.
 * Custom taxonomy and post type names should be prefixed with `restaurant_`.
 So, `course` becomes `restaurant_course`.
+* Custom admin screens should go under the "Restaurant" menu item.
+This should be a sub-menu page for `edit.php?post_type=restaurant_item`.